Rheisen/bconf/README.md

 * Ability to generate default configuration values with the `bconf.Field` `DefaultGenerator` parameter
 * Ability to define custom configuration value validation with the `bconf.Field` `Validator` parameter
+* Ability to conditionally load a `bconf.FieldSet` by defining `bconf.LoadConditions`
-* Ability to conditionally load `bconf.FieldSets` by defining `bconf.LoadConditions`
+* Ability to conditionally load a `bconf.Field` by defining `bconf.LoadConditions`
 * Ability to get a safe map of configuration values from the `bconf.AppConfig` `ConfigMap()` function
   * (the configuration map will obfuscate values from fields with `Sensitive` parameter set to `true`)
 * Ability to reload field-sets and individual fields via the `bconf.AppConfig`